 She took a couple of steps back to look up through the hatch into the control room and see how Bastian was doing with his effort to achieve that goal.
 He had one stick-like arm up in the air, adjusting some dials on the radio mounted in the ceiling of the control room.
 His other hand held the mic that was attached by a curling cloth-covered wire to the radio.
 He was giving out mayday requests on a couple of different frequencies known to be monitored by other independent shipping operators like themselves—both legitimate cargo haulers and smugglers.
 Those frequencies were also often monitored by Authority vessels that might be engaged in policing shipping and transport traffic through their territorial control areas.

-“Anything Bastian?”
+“Anything, Bastian?”

 “Fucking nothing.
 Nothing good or bad.
 This is one voided piece of open ocean you surfaced us in.”